-James Franco Sued By Former Students For Sexual Exploitation And Fraud
+James Franco Sued By Former Students For Alleged Sexual Exploitation And Fraud

 Franco was nominated for an Oscar and won a Golden Globe for his performance in 127 Hours; he won a Golden Globe for The Disaster Artist.
-He also taught acting at the collegiate level, in addition to Studio 4.
+He also taught acting at the collegiate level, in addition to at Studio 4.

 Franco has not yet responded to NPR's request for comment.

 When he opened Studio 4 in 2014, Sarah Tither-Kaplan was one of its first students.
 Franco taught a class called Sex Scenes.
-According to the complaint, student had to audition for the class — and pay an extra $750 for it — but Tither-Kaplan says she was thrilled to be selected.
+According to the complaint, students had to audition for the class — and pay an extra $750 for it — but Tither-Kaplan says she was thrilled to be selected.

-"I really respected him as an actor and the fact that I was selected based off of an audition meant to me that I was valued for my talent," Tither-Kaplan says.
+"I really respected him as an actor, and the fact that I was selected based off of an audition meant to me that I was valued for my talent," Tither-Kaplan says.

 She assumed the Sex Scenes class would teach her how to "maneuver in sex scenes professionally as an actor," but it "did not do that at all."